Adjective Endings in French grammar

 -f | -ve | passif – passivepassive |

-- For adjectives that end with x, c, et, or s in their masculine form, there are various feminine endings.
+For adjectives ending in -x, -c, -et, or -s in their masculine form, there are various feminine endings.
 It’s best to look up these exceptions in the dictionary.
 Here are a few examples:

 Masculine | Feminine |